 corresponding to the following teams: BOS,

 CLE, DAL, DET, GSW, LAL, MIA, and SAS.
-Then create a plot of these
+Then create a line plot of these

 teams’ three point percentage in each season.
 Be sure to color the